Daniela-Padilha/Daniela-Padilha/README.md

 ###

-My eagerness to learn new skills and continuously challenge myself has brought me into the amazing world of programming.
+I’ve always enjoyed learning new skills and pushing myself with new challenges.
+That curiosity eventually led me to discover programming, and I’ve been fascinated by it ever since.

 👩‍💻 I am currently developing my programming skills at 42 Porto.